-> Here are a few tips to get you started towards interdependence:
+Here are a few tips to get you started toward interdependence:

-> First thing’s first, get support for your emotional eating problem or whatever addiction who struggle with.
+First things first, get support for your emotional eating problem or whatever addiction you struggle with.

-> Nothing is going to change if your relationship is still fueled by unclear thinking, emotional volatility, and physical addiction.
+Nothing is going to change if your relationship is still fueled by unclear thinking, emotional volatility, and physical addiction.
 And even if it does temporarily, that respite from the abuse that it causes will most likely be short-lived.

 Self-care is how you take your power back.

 Start emphasizing communicating your feelings.

 The #1 reason couples split up or family experience drama is a lack of communication.
 Funny enough, one of the biggest contributors to the development of a codependent relationship is also a lack of communication.